Dairy Queen Steak Fingers Copycat Recipe

 We don’t eat a lot of fast food meals, so this homemade Dairy Queen steak finger recipe is a rare treat and a quite good “copycat recipe” of what you get at any Texas Dairy Queens when you order a steak finger basket.

-In a large cast iron skillet, add the frying oil and bring it to medium high-heat.
-Next, add enough oil to fill the skillet up at least halfway with the oil (to mimic a deep fryer) so meat can deep fry in the hot oil.
-It looks like a lot of oil, and it is, but the steak strips should be completely covered in the oil so you don’t have to flip them.
+- In a large cast iron skillet, add the frying oil and bring it to medium high-heat.
+Add enough oil to fill the skillet up at least halfway with the oil.

-Once the Dairy Queen copycat steak fingers have reached an internal temperature of 145°F, remove them and place them on a wire rack.
+- Once the steak fingers have reached an internal temperature of 145°F, remove them and place them on a wire rack.
 (If you put them on a paper towel-lined plate, they get soggy.)

 How to make the white cream gravy